biolink/biolink-model/docs/index.md

  * [direction qualifier](direction_qualifier.md) - Composes with the core concept (+ aspect if provided) to describe a change in its direction or degree.
      * [object direction qualifier](object_direction_qualifier.md)
      * [subject direction qualifier](subject_direction_qualifier.md)
- * [effect mechanism qualifier](effect_mechanism_qualifier.md) - A statement qualifier representing a type of molecular control mechanism through which an effect of a chemical on a gene or gene product is mediated (e.g. 'agonism', 'inhibition', 'allosteric modulation', 'channel blocker')
  * [end coordinate](end_coordinate.md) - The position at which the subject genomic entity ends on the chromosome or other entity to which it is located on.
  * [end interbase coordinate](end_interbase_coordinate.md) - The position at which the subject nucleic acid entity ends on the chromosome or other entity to which it is located on.
  * [expression site](expression_site.md) - location in which gene or protein expression takes place.
 May be cell, tissue, or organ.